Mental Health Difficulties

-- As explained here by clicking on this link, students may have disclosed a mental health difficulty to their School.
+- As explained here by clicking on this link students may have disclosed a mental health difficulty to their School.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
 Be mindful of how a mental health difficulty may impact a student’s experience of university life.

 - To be familiar with the Trinity Mental Health Policy click on this link.

 - Make lecture notes available in advance if possible.
 Students with mental health difficulties may have difficulty attending lectures for various reasons.
 Some students may be anxious about the lecture environment.
 Other students may find it difficult to attend lectures due to low mood, concentration difficulties, or a disrupted sleep pattern.
-Providing lecture notes in advance enables the student to access the lecture content and to become acquainted with the subject material before the lecture.
-This practice may reduce uncertainty, and help the student to feel prepared and comfortable within the lecture.
+Providing lecture notes in advance enables the student to access the lecture content and become acquainted with the subject material before the lecture.
+This practice may reduce uncertainty, and help the student to feel prepared and comfortable in the lecture.
 Having notes can also help to focus the student on the lecture content, instead of worrying about taking down all of the information being presented.

 - Prioritised reading lists enable students to engage with the most pertinent course material.